MRCIEU/CheckSumStats/README.md

 ![“example4\_1.png”](/man/figures/README-example4_1.png)

 The slope of the relationship between the expected and reported effect sizes is 110, when we expect it to be 1.
-This discrepancy arises because the reported effect sizes correspond to absolute changes in risk, whereas the expected effect sizes correspond to log odds ratios.
+This discrepancy has arisen because the reported effect sizes correspond to absolute changes in risk, whereas the expected effect sizes correspond to log odds ratios.
 To transform the reported effect sizes to log odds ratios, we can use the transform\_betas function.
 After applying this transformation, we see that the regression slope is very close to 1.

 ``` r
 dat2<-transform_betas(dat=dat2,effect="lnor",effect.se="lnor_se")